Heymow/SoundGarden/README.md

 ### Admin Queue API
 - `GET /api/admin/queue` - Returns the current queued actions and recent processed action results (used by the admin UI).
 Returns `queueLength`, `queue` array and `processed` array.

+Security:
+- In production, we recommend restricting admin endpoints by configuring `DISCORD_ADMIN_IDS` (comma-separated list of Discord user IDs).
+The server will validate the OAuth bearer tokens the front-end sends and only allow requests from those admin users.
+Example:
+   - DISCORD_ADMIN_IDS=123456789012345678,234567890123456789
 ```

 ## 🚀 Deployment